timomeh/vla/README.md

 - Use separate folders for separate modules
 - Create a separate file for each Service, Repo, Facade, Action
-- You could also have all actions of a resource in a single file
 - If you further want to group files inside a module, do it either by resource (`user`, `post`, etc) or by type (`services`, `repos`, `actions`, etc).
-Start by having a flat hierarchy with all files of a module in a single folder, and separate into multiple folders once you feel it grew too much.
+Start by having a flat hierarchy with all files of a module in a single folder, and separate into multiple folders once you feel it grows too much.

-If you use multiple modules, it's good to separate them into different folders.
-This allows you to see: if you're importing unproportionally many files from other folders, you have lots of cross-module dependencies, and your data modelling into modules could be improved.

 "How to structure code into files and folders" is often a question of how to manage code dependencies in a way that scales well.
 Vla's structure already manages your code dependencies, so it makes sense to align your files and folders on Vla's structure.